CABSEL/DeltaNeTSplus/README.md

 Please refer to [DeltaNeTS+ manuscript](https://www.biorxiv.org/content/10.1101/788968v1) for more detailed information.

+### DeltaNeTS+ installation
+To install `DeltaNeTS+` directly from github repository, `devtools` R package is required.

+1. Install and load `devtools` package in R.
+2. Install the package called deltanetPlus, using `devtools::install_github("CABSEL/DeltaNeTSplus/deltanetsPlus")`.
+Your package is inatalled in R library directory.
+3. Load the package, using `library(deltanetsPlus)`.

 ### Acknowledgements
 This work has been supported by the ETH Zurich Research Grant.